Your search for "compare data with predictions and use as evidence in developing explanations" returned 6220 result(s)

 Mathematics - Years 5 and 6

 Year 5 Measurement and geometry Location and transformation Content description with elaboration Use a grid reference system to describe locations.
-Describe routes using landmarks and directional language (ACMMG113) creating a grid reference system for …
+Describe routes using landmarks and directional language (ACMMG113) creating a grid reference system …

 Mathematics - Years 5 and 6 | Food and wellbeing dimensions | Dimensions | Curriculum connections | Resources